Search engine algorithms are super complicated.

 We chose some of the most authoritative sites dealing with that topic, so there would be some subject overlap.

-To get the most power from the data, MarketMuse built a semantic analysis algorithm, similar to the one that Hummingbird uses.
+To get the most power from the data, MarketMuse built a semantic search analysis algorithm, similar to the one that Hummingbird uses.

-Why go to the trouble of using semantic analysis?
+Why go to the trouble of using semantic search analysis?
 Because Hummingbird is all about semantic relationships.
 The only way to get the right data was to semantically relate each piece of content to all of the other topics in the niche.

 Each section below shows you four things: